 I stopped after three layers, chocolate-coffee-chocolate, because I wanted some space to add chocolate curls when I served the dessert.
 Alternatively you can add another layer of boozy boudoir biscuits, arranged in a neat pattern, and dust the top with icing sugar when you come to serve.

 Whichever you decide, cover the Charlotte (without touching the surface) and place in the freezer to set.
 Remove up to an hour before you want to eat and carefully unmould and place on a serving plate.
 Tie a ribbon around it if you’d like to a) tart it up or b) are worried it might collapse on you.
-Put it in the fridge and when sufficiently soft, slice into wedges and serve.
+Put it in the fridge and when sufficiently soft, top it with the chocolate curls, if using, then slice into wedges and serve.